meowterspace/Child-Protection/README.md

 ---
 title: bob
-layout: post
 permalink: /
 ---

-## A guide for accomadating minors in a Hackathon
+## A guide for accomadating minors at a Hackathon

-You can use the [editor on GitHub](https://github.com/meowterspace/Child-Protection/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+There are a lot of amazing Hackathons at the moment, but very few of them seem to be accomodating to under 18s.
+Having been the youth organiser at [HackTheMidlands](http://hackthemidlands.co.uk/) for 2 years now it often confuses me as to why this is.
+After asking other organisers, it seems to be down to worries about responsiblity, extra effort and not being sure what to do.
+So for those seeking it, I've written a guide to help you get going!

 ### Markdown